Sue Gray chose not to engage with Labour job inquiry, minister says

 Mr Dowden added: "I am unable at this stage to provide further information relating to the departure of Ms Gray whilst we consider next steps."

-The BBC has been told that Ms Gray's focus is the independent Advisory Committee on Business Appointments (Acoba) and she has "fully cooperated with" them and "given them all the details requested".
+The BBC has been told that Ms Gray's focus is on the independent Advisory Committee on Business Appointments (Acoba) and she has "fully cooperated with" them and "given them all the details requested".

 Acoba provides the final judgement on Ms Gray's departure.

-The watchdog is to recommend how long Ms Gray, who investigated Covid rule-breaking gatherings in Downing Street during the pandemic, should wait before being allowed to take up the job with Labour.
+The watchdog is to recommend how long Ms Gray should wait before being allowed to take up the job with Labour.